VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Discussion: should we handle selection as separate from displayed and have separate list/checkboxes (can more than one item be selected without adding to display)?

+### Search box
+There should be an open search box that enables a complete (with autosuggest) search to be conducted for any data available on the site.

+The autosuggest can either utilise a pop-up or the large data display window with options to reduce the number or define the specific item being searched for.

+The results should utilise the large data display window.

 ### Social layer

 ALL CONTENT SHOULD BE SHAREABLE